jzhang1937/stepped-wedge-noncompliance/README.md

 `process_full_results.R` file, which prints latex to the console.
 They were then edited manually for style and rounding for the manuscript.

-# Real data analysis
+# Reanalysis of the trial

-The data is not available due to privacy constraints, but we provide the scripts used to generate results pertaining to the real data analysis in the `analysis` folder.
+The data is not available due to privacy reasons, but we provide the scripts used to generate results pertaining to the real data analysis in the `analysis` folder.
 The code for generating Figure 1, Table 2, 3, and the left half of Table 4 is in `analysis/primary_analyses.R`.
-The code for generating the right half of Table4 is in `analysis/readm30_analysis.R`.
+The code for generating the right half of Table 4 is in `analysis/readm30_analysis.R`.